standard-library/microform/README.md

 ## Usage

- The `Microform::Submission` module provides a `submit` method that will help to better isolate your form tests.
+ The `Microform::Submission` is a controller mixin.
+It provides a `submit` method that will better isolate your form tests by allowing form submission to be easily stubbed out in controller tests.
 Include it in the relevant controller for your form(s):

 ```ruby
   class ApplicationController < ActionController::Base